Via5K/Sterling-Store/README.md

 # NFT In e-commerce [Strerling Store]

 This Repository is a part of NFT in E-Commerce, It includes the implementation of Blockchain section and test only as of now.
-Full Project with working demo can be viewed at [SterlingStore](https://sterlingStore.vercel.app).
+Full Project with working demo can be viewed at [SterlingStore](https://nftincommerce.vercel.app).

-## Deployment Information:
+## Deployment Information: [NOTE: This deployment is moved to Sepolia Network]

 Current Active Deployment is done on Goerli Network.
 ![image](https://user-images.githubusercontent.com/72505269/191512347-b93f5879-7047-4f39-87f1-4fbc754b15c5.png)